vEnhance/web.evanchen.cc/input/letters.md

 If you do ask a letter for me, I need the following information.

-1. Ideally, ask at least a month in advance.
-   (If it's less than one month, you can still ask, but I may decline.)
 2. Please remind me which years I worked with you (in OTIS/MOP/SPARC/etc.).
    I have been doing this for so long that the years are all mixed up in my head, so I'd like to double-check!